spessasus/SpessaSynth/README.md

 ### Limitations
 - It might not sound as good as other synthetizers (e.g. FluidSynth or BASSMIDI)
-- The modulation envelope needs some work
+- The performance is questionable, especially on mobile devices

 ## Installation
 ***When you're loading a large (>4GB) SoundFont, use Firefox because chromium has a 4GB memory limit***